Vicky Foxcroft: Parliamentary career

 At the 2015 general election, Foxcroft was elected to Parliament as MP for Lewisham Deptford with 60.2% of the vote and a majority of 21,516.
 Foxcroft made her maiden speech in a debate on the Scotland Bill on 8 June 2015, in which she quoted lyrics from The Red Flag.

-After the election of Jeremy Corbyn as Labour leader in September 2015, Foxcroft was appointed as a whip.
+Following the election of Jeremy Corbyn as Labour leader in September 2015, Foxcroft was appointed as a whip.

-She supported Owen Smith in the 2016 Labour Party (UK) leadership election.
+She supported Owen Smith in the 2016 Labour leadership election.

 In 2016, Foxcroft established the cross-party Youth Violence Commission, which she continues to chair.

 At the snap 2017 general election, Foxcroft was re-elected as MP for Lewisham Deptford with an increased vote share of 77% and an increased majority of 34,899.

 In June 2019 Foxcroft was promoted to become Shadow Minister for Civil Society.

 At the 2019 general election, Foxcroft was again re-elected, with a decreased vote share of 70.8% and a decreased majority of 32,913.

-Foxcroft endorsed Lisa Nandy in the 2020 Labour Party leadership election.
+Foxcroft endorsed Lisa Nandy in the 2020 Labour leadership election.

-Foxcroft supports lowering the voting age to 16, co-chairing the APPG for Votes at 16.
+Foxcroft supports lowering the voting age to 16, co-chairing the All-Party Parliamentary Group for Votes at 16.

 Foxcroft asked in April 2021 what is thought to be the first ever question at Prime Minister's Questions in British Sign Language, bringing attention to the absence of a sign language interpreter at Boris Johnson's press briefings.
 While press briefings are broadcast with an on-screen interpreter, Foxcroft expressed concern about the lack of an on-platform interpreter.
 There have been several legal challenges to this end claiming the government is violating human rights law.

-Due to the 2023 Periodic Review of Westminster constituencies, Foxcroft's constituency of Lewisham Deptford was abolished, and replaced with Lewisham North.
+Due to the 2023 review of Westminster constituencies, Foxcroft's constituency of Lewisham Deptford was abolished, and replaced with Lewisham North.
 At the 2024 general election, Foxcroft was elected to Parliament as MP for Lewisham North with 57.7% of the vote and a majority of 15,782.

 Foxcroft served as Lord Commissioner of the Treasury in the Starmer ministry from 2024 until her resignation in June 2025, citing opposition to the government's planned cuts to disability benefits.